smartsdk/mongo-rs-controller-swarm/README.md

 * The Mongo [health check script](mongo-healthcheck) serves the only purpose of verifying the status of the MongoDB service.
 No check on cluster status is made.
 The cluster status is checked and managed by the *controller* service.

-* We used *secrets* to pass the MongoDB health check script to the MongoDB containers (see [`docker-compose.yml` line 15](docker-compose.yml#L15)).
-While this is not the original purpose of *secrets*, this allows to reuse directly the official Mongo images without changes.
+* We used *configs* to pass the MongoDB health check script to the MongoDB containers (see [`docker-compose.yml` line 15](docker-compose.yml#L15)).
+While this is not the original purpose of *configs*, this allows to reuse directly the official Mongo images without changes.

 * If you are not sure if the *controller* is behaving correctly.
 Enable the `DEBUG` environment variable and check the logs of the container  (uncomment [`docker-compose.yml` line 42](docker-compose.yml#L42)).